matthewfeickert-talks/reproducible-ml-for-scientists-with-pixi-scipy-2025/book/ml-example.md

 ## Performing inference with the trained model

 Now that we've trained our model we'd like to be able to use it to perform machine learning inference (model prediction).
-However, we might want to perform inference in a _different software_ environment than the environment we used for model _training_.
+However, we might want to perform inference in a _different software environment_ than the environment we used for model _training_.

-We'll download Python code that uses the same PyTorch convocational neural network architecture in `torch_MNIST.py` to load the model and an image and make a predict what number the image contains and place it under a `src/` directory.
+We'll download [Python code](https://github.com/matthewfeickert/nvidia-gpu-ml-library-test/blob/36c725360b1b1db648d6955c27bd3885b29a3273/torch_MNIST_inference.py) under the `src/` directory that uses the same PyTorch convocational neural network architecture in [`torch_MNIST.py`](https://github.com/matthewfeickert/nvidia-gpu-ml-library-test/blob/36c725360b1b1db648d6955c27bd3885b29a3273/torch_MNIST.py) to load the model and an image and predict what number the image contains.
 This code is [licensed under the MIT license](https://github.com/matthewfeickert/nvidia-gpu-ml-library-test/blob/36c725360b1b1db648d6955c27bd3885b29a3273/LICENSE).

 ```bash